 If planning permission or structural issues prevent you from having a ‘true balcony’ or other protruding type, a Juliet balcony is generally always an option.

-LMB Loft Conversions are the leading providers of loft and garage conversions across Croydon and the wider London area.
+LMB Group are the leading providers of loft and garage conversions across Croydon and the wider London area.
 Our expert team are on hand from design through to completion, ensuring that your new loft fully meets your requirements, and can provide advice and assistance regarding the inclusion of a balcony in your conversion.

 Get in touch today to find out more, or to request a survey and quote.